Step by Step Small Stocks Investment Guide

 If you've been following the steps up to this point, you may do much better than my own conservative answers.
 But I'm just trying to lower your expectations, so it's easier to exceed them.

 We're almost to the point where you actually buy your first stock.
 Try to pick 2 where you lose money.
 You read that right.
 Pick 2 stocks (for less than $5 per share) where your investment is going to go downhill.

 Picking a winner is the same process as picking a loser.
-By selecting penny stocks that will decrease in price, you actually put so much of what you've learned in the earlier steps to the test.
+By selecting investments which will decrease in price, you actually put so much of what you've learned in the earlier steps to the test.

 You do not want to be the joker who wins big the very first time they enter the casino.
 People like that ALWAYS lose long term, and ALWAYS expect to win.
 They never learn how seriously to take things, or how hard it can truly become.
 They never even recognize how unbelievably lucky they were the first time.

 You can actually talk to one of these guys about their experience - they are drunk in the Las Vegas alley beside Caesar's Palace.